msupply-foundation/msupply_docs/content/docs/introduction/faq.md

 top = true
 +++

-#### What are the practical limits in terms of amount of data that can be stored over a 5 year periods
+#### What are the limits to data handling?

-There are two aspects to this question with Open mSupply.
+There are three aspects to this question with Open mSupply-
+* **Remote Sites** are where you do day-to-day work.
+* **Cloud hosted remote sites** can be used when you have full time high quality internet.
+* The **Central Server** is where master data is managed, and where all data from remote sites is aggregated for reporting.

 ##### Remote sites
 On a particular remote site, the database will be SQLite if running on Android, or usually Postgres if running a desktop server.
 We are assuming that if you have a busy site, you will upgrade to desktop (which is a painless process), so the Android limits are less relevant.